How to handle a walk-in tub salesperson

 Walk-in tubs range in cost from $2,000 to $10,000 or more, depending on the type, brand and features.

 If you know you’ll be paying out of pocket, have your budget in mind before talking with a salesperson.
-Installation costs are generally less than $1,500, but this is highly dependent on the model you choose and what modifications your bathroom needs.
+Installation costs are generally between $700 and $1,500, but this is highly dependent on the model you choose and what modifications your bathroom needs.

 One of the best tips from Haase, the interior designer, is to get your tub on sale.